You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Emphasise your education

-- Finding a good balance between your education and work experience is like finding the last piece of the puzzle to becoming the favourite candidate among recruiters.
+- Striking a good balance between your education and work experience is like finding the final piece of the puzzle to becoming the favourite candidate among recruiters.

-- For instance, a bachelor’s degree in aerospace from MIT would give you a smooth start with most recruiters.
+- For instance, a bachelor’s degree in aerospace from MIT would provide you with a smooth start with most recruiters.

 Display data savvy